Exclusions from meeting official language proficiency - Frequently Asked Questions

 • 3.1 What is the process for submitting a request for an exclusion on medical grounds?

-The form “Request for exclusion on medical grounds” is to be completed when submitting a request to exclude an individual from meeting the linguistic profile of a bilingual position, if both the following apply:
+The form “Request for exclusion on medical grounds” is to be completed when submitting a request to exclude an individual from meeting the linguistic profile of a bilingual position, provided the following conditions are met:

 • the individual is considered for a non-imperative appointment or is appointed on a non-imperative basis as per the Treasury Board Directive on Official Languages for People Management (appendix 2)